chrisminnick/react-math-game/README.md

 1. In App.js, output the the value of both the currently selected operation and the maximum number, so that we can test whether the state is being updated correctly.

 Next Steps
-- Add state
-- Update the state with hooks?

 - Add the routes
 - Make the game screen
 - Make the game work